March 7, 1987 Dharma Talk by Dainin Katagiri Roshi

 1:00:55

 Question: I have a question.
-You were talking about in the washing machine, the dirty water, and the clean water and the clothes.
-And I can understand the action of the universe underneath it that’s invisible.
-But I don’t understand what the action of the universe underneath sitting zazen would be.
-Because it is still.
+You’re talking about in the washing machine, the dirty water, and the clean water, and the clothes, and I can understand the action of the universe underneath it that’s invisible.
+But I don’t understand what the action of the universe underneath sitting zazen would be – because it’s still.

-Most people say that sitting is pretty inactive, so they want to help people.
-Instead of sitting zazen, always, “I want to help human beings,” and [unintelligible], et cetera; that movement is more attractive to us.
+Most people say that sitting is pretty inactive.
+They want to help people, so instead of sitting zazen, always, “I want to help human beings,” and [unintelligible], et cetera; that movement is more attractive to us.
 But that is a misunderstanding.
-I don’t mean you shouldn’t do it.
-If you want to do it, that’s fine.
+I don’t mean you shouldn’t do it – if you want to do [both], that’s fine.
 But if you want to seek the peaceful spiritual life, I think [you have to learn what it is].

 1:03:30